Marijuana-derived Meds Recommended for FDA Approval

 A new treatment for epilepsy is one step closer to FDA approval.

 On April 19, an expert panel from the FDA recommended that the agency approve the use of a cannabidiol, or CBD, medication known as Epidiolex for treating epilepsy related to Lennox-Gastaut Syndrome (LGS) and Dravet Syndrome (DS).
 This is a major breakthrough, as it’s the first such approval of a medication derived from marijuana.

-“This announcement constitutes very good news for all patients affected by these two devastating types of epilepsy, as the therapeutic effects identified in the controlled trials against placebo were quite robust and are likely to result in significant improvement of the seizure disorder and quality of life of these children (and their family),” says Dr. Andres Kanner, director of the Comprehensive Epilepsy Center at the University of Miami Health System.
+“This announcement constitutes very good news for all patients affected by these two devastating types of epilepsy, as the therapeutic effects identified in the controlled trials against placebo were quite robust and are likely to result in significant improvement of the seizure disorder and quality of life of these children (and their family),” says Andres Kanner, M.D., director of the Comprehensive Epilepsy Center at the University of Miami Health System.